getredash/website/user-guide/alerts/alert-status-freq.md

+---
+description: Set alerts in Redash to get an update about your queries' status every time they run.
+---

 # Alert Status and Frequency

 The alert status is checked every time the query is executed - alerts work only with scheduled queries.